-B. Official team ranking of the FIE
+o.84.
+1. Official team ranking of the FIE

-(a) Principle
+a) Principle

-The official team ranking of the FIE takes into account a team's best four results in the Team World Cup competitions, with a maximum of two results obtained in the same continental zone, plus the Open World Championships or the Olympic Games.
+The official team ranking of the FIE takes into account a team's best four results in the Team World Cup competitions, with a maximum of two results obtained in the same continental zone, plus the Open World Championships or the Olympic Games and the Zonal Championships.

-The official team ranking of the FIE is up-dated on a permanent basis: the event which is held during the current year cancels out the corresponding event held the year before, just as the points obtained during the new event replace the points obtained the year before.
-If an event does not take place in the current season, the points obtained at the same event in the previous season are deleted on the anniversary of the event.

-Should several teams have the same points, the same rules shall apply as for the official FIE individual ranking (cf. o.91).

-Except where special rules apply, the updated official team ranking is the deciding factor for all rankings, seedings, etc.
+- b) The official team ranking of the FIE is updated on a permanent basis: the event which is held during the current year cancels out the corresponding event held the year before, just as the points obtained during the new event replace the points obtained the year before.
+If an event does not take place in the current season, the points obtained at the same event in the previous season are deleted on the anniversary of the event. - c) Should several teams have the same points, the same rules shall apply as for the official FIE individual ranking (cf. o.83). - d) Except where special rules apply, the updated official team ranking is the deciding factor for all rankings, seedings, etc.

-(b) Team scale of points
+2. Team scale of points

-The ranking will be based on the following scale of points:
+a) The ranking will be based on the following scale of points: